dennism501/graphy-react-interview/README.md

 ### Features

 Supports ability to place annotations anywhere on the page.
-Supports ability to delete a previously placed annotation Supports ability to edit a previously placed annotation Shows/hides annotation on hover (intuitively doesn't hide when a user is editing the contents of the annotation)
+Upon creation of an annotation, a marker is placed where the user clicked to indicate the position of the annotation Supports ability to delete a previously placed annotation Supports ability to edit a previously placed annotation Shows/hides annotation on hover (intuitively doesn't hide when a user is editing the contents of the annotation) Mobile friendly (tested on iOS Safari on an iPhone 7 plus)

+Markers in close proximity work:

-With a somewhat naive approach, I have tried to address markers that are close to each other with layering:
+With a somewhat naive approach, I have tried to address usage of markers that are close to each other with layering.

 On hover, I set the z-index of the marker to a higher value than the normal marker, which makes a marker that's underneath an overlapping marker appear on top of the sibling marker.